Is Cape Town Safe for American Tourists?

 Conclusion: Is it Safe to Travel to Cape Town, South Africa

-Yes, Cape Town, South Africa is safe!
+Yes, Cape Town, South Africa, is safe!

 Yes, Cape Town is safe for tourists whether you are traveling solo or on a romantic getaway.
-The areas in which people typically stay — Cape Town’s city center and inner suburbs, the Cape Winelands, the Garden Route, safari destinations, and yes, Cape Town— is one of the safest cities in the country.
+The areas where people typically stay — Cape Town’s city center and inner suburbs, the Cape Winelands, the Garden Route, safari destinations, and yes, Cape Town— is one of the safest cities in the country.

-Ready to plan your trip, grab my FREE Vacation Planner to help you plan your trip in the time it takes to watch your favorite TV show!
+Ready to plan your trip?
+Grab my FREE Vacation Planner to help you plan your trip in the time it takes to watch your favorite TV show!

 If you would like to donate to Passports and Grub click here!